Bio

 It's not controversial to say that Ciel's original route was mediocre, failing to differentiate itself sufficiently from its Near Side counterpart and inadvertently placing Arcueid on a higher pedestal due to Ciel’s own route being written in a way that worked against her.
 In a miraculous turnaround, Ciel’s remake route delivers on a liberal reconstruction that taps into the latent potential its predecessor held, introducing a plethora of changes that are shaped around the retained core ideas of her route, redefining how her story is expressed while maintaining thematic coherence.
 The result?
 A complete slam dunk.
 Nothing short of hyperactive, her route is densely packed, juggling 4 unique plot lines simultaneously as the remake’s willingness to narrate the story from outside Shiki’s perspective really shines here, helping to layer the narrative and provide clarity for when these storylines begin to converge.
 As a character Ciel is both deep and multi-faceted as the narrative puts her under the magnifying glass and deeply explores every aspect of her character to such a profound level; her connection with Shiki is also the foundation upon which the games most emotional moments are built.
 The natural evolution of their relationship is very touching, Ciel acts as an anchor to Shiki, the support system he desperately requires, so when their dynamic unravels to the point where it's mirrored, their arcs both reach their crux, culminating in a succession of incredibly moving scenes and dialogue.
 Aside from just being a very well-written and compelling duo, they are both put forward as the centrepieces for the route's display of its main theme of sin and atonement.

 An important distinction to make when discussing Ciel’s route is the 2 different endings it can branch into.
 Arcueid is given the short end of the stick, her route is not only shorter than Ciel’s but it also only has a singular possible ending compared to Ciel’s normal and true end.
-Having 2 endings may be concerning for returning fans, since the normal/good ends of the original were very hit or miss, often contradicting the messaging of the true ends by undoing any semblance of tragedy that befell the cast, but in the case of the remake, it separates itself from this prior misstep as the endings are worlds apart.
+Having 2 endings may be concerning for returning fans, since the normal/good ends of the original were very hit or miss, often contradicting the messaging of the true ends by undoing any semblance of tragedy that befell the cast, but in the case of the remake, it separates itself from this prior misstep as the endings are worlds apart in terms of content.
 In my opinion, Ciel’s normal ending is the crowning point of not just the remake but Tsukihime as a whole, it’s perfect and I wouldn’t even want to give an idea of what transpires in it.
 The true end is where things begin to derail as I can’t help but think Nasu got overly ambitious, it's so foreign from anything seen before in Tsukihime, willingly removing itself from many of the games established strengths to try and deliver on an unforgettable spectacle that ends up falling just short.
-I believe it serves as a solid conclusion for the entire visual novel, but evaluating it in isolation as an end to Ciel’s story, it simply overstays its welcome and lacks thematic substance to it unlike the others.
+I believe it serves as a solid conclusion for the entire visual novel, I absolutely adore the epilogue, but evaluating the rest in isolation, it simply overstays its welcome and Nasu gets a bit too carried away with his idea of an Evangelion type rebuild.

 Most of the new characters are far better integrated into Ciel’s route, with a handful of them taking on major roles that serve to highlight the expanded scope of the story in tandem with its raised stakes, as characters constantly teeter on the borderline between life and death.
 Going into the remake with the expectation that the new is going to be the brunt of the story will likely leave you disappointed, as while the remake does succeed in adding texture to some of its new side characters, the original cast remains central.
 Limited character development of some of the new cast stems from the fact that this is a partial release, with certain characters barely having any semblance of characterisation; it's clear a lot is being withheld for the Far Side.